TommyTran732/Windows-Setup/Group Policies Objects/Default Domain Policy/Microsoft Defender Antivirus.md

 **MAPS and features dependent on it are not enabled using this policy.
 It just configures how aggressive MAPS should be.
 This is quite invasive so I will only enable it for certain OUs.**

-`Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Antivirus`
+`Computer Configuration\Policies\Administrative Templates\Windows Components\Microsoft Defender Antivirus`

 ## MAPS